lsst-sqre/sqr-032/index.rst

 The sanitization approach is more technically involved.
-In this mode, we would provide an ini-format file with regular expressions and replacement strings. nbval_ runs these regular expressions over the outputs and replaces the matched strings with a simplified replacement string.
+In this mode, we would provide an ini-format file with regular expressions and replacement strings. nbval_ runs these regular expressions over the outputs and replaces the matched strings with a simplified replacement string that is tested against.

 nbval_ has additional advanced features that are useful.
-One is the ``# NBVAL_RAISES_EXCEPTION`` code comment that permits a cell to raise and exception, and directs nbval_ to test the traceback.
+One is the ``# NBVAL_RAISES_EXCEPTION`` code comment that permits a cell to raise an exception, and directs nbval_ to test the traceback.

 Instead, of using Python code comments (which are user-visible), cells can also be annotated with Jupyter-native tags.